 It has a great outdoor dining place with nice patios near the beach.
 It’s the kind of place LA has to offer.
 I ordered the avocado toast, and it was truly the best I ever had in my life.

 PRO-TIP: If you plan to come on the weekend, you will need to make reservations in advance.
+In this article, you can find the best places to stay in Marina Del Rey.

 2. Go for a Walk / Run / Kayaking or Paddleboard on Marina Del Rey